damienmarlier51/PolygonX/README.md

 plt.show()
 ```

-An example is provided in the file example.py
+Additional examples are provided in the file example.py

 ```
 python example.py